Free of their “final” final exams, the Class of 2025 has Denison all to themselves for much of the week leading up to their Saturday Commencement.

 A special moment on the steps of Swasey

-A light rain falls as a friend takes a few special graduation photos of seniors Travis Dunsun and Ethan Scott on the stairs of Swasey Chapel.
+A light rain falls as a friend takes a few special graduation photos of seniors Travis Dunson and Ethan Scott on the stairs of Swasey Chapel.
 They are just steps away from the seal, which they won’t step on until after graduation.
 This summer, Dunson, an East Asian studies major from San Antonio, will head to Columbus to take a position in supply logistics with BBI Industries.
 Scott, a computer science major from New York City, will head west to Bentonville, Arkansas as a software engineer with Walmart.

 'I’m ready to spend time with friends'